Jordanjuliobr23/Automated-Call-System/README.md

 ## 📋 About the project:
 - This is a academy project from discipline **Integrative Project**
 - The project consists of developing a solution for classroom attendance automation.
+- Authentication occurs through an application that generates QR codes, which redirects to the IFRN institutional login page (SUAP).
+- After the student has been redirected to the SUAP portal, they will authenticate with their enrollment number and institutional password.
+This will allow the system to confirm their attendance in the current class.

 ---

+## ⚙︎ Manager from the project:

 ## 🛠️ Project Structure